 Assists with processing archeology and ethnographic collections; provides data entry support; or scans slides and images.

 Processes manuscripts, photographs, and other archival materials or assists patrons in the reference library.
+You can watch an interview with one of our genealogy volunteers in the final segment of this episode of Sunflower Journeys.

 Conducts guided tours and staffs the information desk at the Kansas State Capitol.